 - You need sufficient bifidobacteria in your gut microbiome;

-- If you take magnesium supplements, take them with food, and ensure you have sufficient stomach acid (you can boost this by taking betaine-HCL or apple cider vinegar with your meal);
+- If you take magnesium supplements, take them with food, and ensure you have sufficient stomach acid (you can boost this by taking betaine-HCL or apple cider vinegar with your meal).
+I take an enzyme supplement (Thorne’s B.P.P) that contains betaine-HCL, and I also take ACV with lunch.

 - Avoid caffeine (coffee, tea, chocolate) and alcohol with meals, as both interfere with mineral absorption.